Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Is ruby the same mineral as sapphire?

 Chemically yes.
 The difference is the proportion of chromium.
 The accepted gemological standard sets more than 0.5% chromium as ruby; less is pink sapphire.
-The boundary is subjective in some cases.
-Two respected labs can sometimes classify the same border-case stone differently.
+The boundary is subjective in some cases, and two respected labs can sometimes classify the same border-case stone differently.

 What is "pigeon's blood"?